omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality to add:
 - increment instance number of times completed everytime a result is saved
         - possibly also add a instance completed date to instance file when result is saved?
-- figure out how to hide video if file is image and vis versa
 - ?only update base workout times counted and duration at midnight?
 - add click to hide/show scaling on workout detail and instance detail pages.
+        - set default to hidden
 - order workouts on users page based on results dates or date_completed dates on instance
         - only if there are results
 - add filter on workout instance detail page to filter results by date
 - ?put filter searches on base_generic page and do {% block filters %}{% endblock %} if you don't want them to come up?
-- only allow user who created base workout in database to edit that workout and only while no one else has added it to their page
+- only allow user who created base workout to edit that workout and only while no one else has added it to their page
         - if edited after others have it on their profile, it will change everyones workout.
-- add user field and workout field of "sport" and they can choose between crossfit, bodybuilding, strength training etc.
-        - their choice here will determine their views and workout types shown
-- once the above is added, add ability to switch workout_list searches to different sport types
-        - if an athlete's sport is BB give a dropdown that allows them to switch to Crossfit workouts or other.
+        - if user == Workout.created_by_user (or user.username == Workout.created_by_user.username):
+                - if not WorkoutInstance.objects.filter(workout=workout): allow edits
+                - else: nah
 - add click to edit button on workout instance detail page.
         - only edit fields specific to that instance aka duration completed, times completed, dates completed etc.
-        - may require an update view
 - Pagination:
         - add pagination to workout list, profile page, and instace detail page for results.
                 - workout list pagination got removed becuase I changed it to a function view to allow POST forms